 It sounds like a simple problem to fix, but it's actually incredibly complex.
 Even if you could find the workers with the right skills and qualifications, you need to consider how quickly you can get them into action and at what cost.
 Bad hiring decisions will have a huge impact on your organization's bottom line.

 Many businesses simply don't have the time to wait, and when they do, production and operations can suffer.
 Luckily, there is a more effective solution - and it starts by improving fill ratios.

 What does fill ratio mean?

-Fill ratios are a way of measuring the new positions your business has created and the number of jobs you're hoping to fill.
-In a large part due to the uncertain economy, it's become considerably more important to consider – if your company has a low fill ratio that means you aren't able to satisfy your hiring needs.
+Fill ratios are a way of measuring the new positions your business has created and the number of jobs that you are hoping to fill.
+In a large part, due to the uncertain economy, it's become considerably more important to consider – if your company has a low fill ratio that means you aren't able to satisfy your hiring needs.

 Despite a struggling market, a solid strategy for the improvement of fill ratios could turn everything around, save you time and money and ensure any disruptions to your business are as minimal as possible.

 Want to find out more about improving your company's fill ratio and building a well-thought-out contingent workforce management program?
 Contact HCMWorks today.
 We would love to answer any questions that you may have.